GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 posint : kind of int where 1 <= self
 ```

-Then, I can create pairs of positive integers by creating a `struct`:
+Then, I can create pairs of positive integers by defining a kind of `struct`:

 ```
 -- Unique pairs of positive integers